 Like any other part of your wedding, the big flower bouquet will only last as long as you care for them properly after the big day.
 This is what makes it so important to start planning well in advance of your wedding day.

 In this article, we’ve put together some tips and tricks to help you have the most beautiful wedding flowers on your big day and keep them looking that way once it’s over.
 Read on to discover these ways to keep your wedding flowers forever!

 Wedding Flowers: How Long Do They Last?

 The short answer to this question is that wedding flowers usually last between 7 and 14 days, depending on the flower variety and the storage conditions.
 However, this isn’t the full story — it depends on several factors, including the type of flowers you choose, the style of your wedding arrangements, and where you live.
 If you’re interested in keeping your flowers alive for as long as possible, read on to find out exactly how long your blooms will last in optimal conditions (and what to do if something goes wrong).

-11 Easy Ways to Preserve Your Wedding Bouquet Flowers
+11 Easy Ways to Preserve Your Big Flower Bouquet

 Let’s talk about 11 precious ways to save your wedding flowers for a long time.